An IKEA Home

 HEJNE Pine shelf (171 cm)

 Aliff liked these so much that we've collected six—five in the wider size and one narrower.
-They fill up a room, look good, and can hold whatever you desire.
-High weight bearing capacity.
+They fill up a room and look good with high weight bearing capacity.
 There are many pre-drilled holes so you can really customise the location and number of shelves.
 Although I've put this under ‘living room’, the six that we have are split between three rooms.

 ANNAKAJSA Room darkening curtains (145x250 cm)

 A nice neutral shade of dark pink.
-Changed to these from light linen curtains and it works wonders to keep out the unbearable heat on hotter days, at the worthy expense of the home being fashionably dark most of the time.
+Changed to these from light linen curtains and it has worked wonders to keep out the unbearable heat on hotter days, at the worthy expense of the home being fashionably dark most of the time.

 TULLSTA Armchair

-A totally unplanned grab from the AsIs which ate into our food budget.
-Comfy and easy to maintain with removable, washable, and replaceable covers.
+An unplanned grab from the As-Is which ate into our food budget.
+Comfy enough and easy to maintain with removable, washable, and replaceable covers.

 BYLLAN Laptop support

 This was bought long ago but didn't actually get used much in the first few years.
-Noticing that my back would hurt when using my laptop while seated at a table, I've found it much more comfortable to employ this item while sitting on our sofa (which is not on this page because it's not from IKEA).
+Noticing that my back would hurt when using my laptop while seated at a table, I've found it more comfortable to employ this item while sitting on the sofa or armchair.
 Even using it with a 13" laptop, there's still space left over to use a mouse.
 This product used to be constantly refreshed with exciting new fabric covers, but we happened to get the most boring one… A neutral is always good though, not complaining.

 BJÖRKÅSEN Laptop stand, steel

 Heavy enough to be stable, light enough to move around.
-The tabletop can be adjusted to three different heights and tilted, but sometimes it creaks as you put weight on it.
-Besides working with a laptop, it's also been useful for other makeshift purposes.
+The tabletop can be adjusted to three different heights and inclined.
+It does creak and tilt slightly as you put weight on it, which can become a bother.
+It's been more useful for other makeshift purposes rather than for working with a laptop.

 MATTRAM Cushion with cotton cover (30x60 cm)